ForooghKarimi/Association-Rule-on-Groceries-Dataset/README.md

 ## General Information
-- Association Rule Mining is a Data Mining technique that finds patterns in data.
+- Association Rule Mining is a Data Mining technique for discovering interesting relations between variables in large databases.
+It is intended to identify strong rules discovered in databases using some measures of interestingness
-- The patterns found by Association Rule Mining represent relationships between items.
-When this is used with sales data, it is referred to as Market Basket Analysis.
-It works by looking for combinations of items that occur together frequently in transactions.
-To put it another way, it allows retailers to identify relationships between the items that people buy.